 Financial disagreements are a common thread when you see someone file for divorce and cite irreconcilable differences.
 Sure, not everyone will have the exact same spending and saving habits, but if these habits are at opposite ends of the spectrum, it can create some real tension.

-If you find that your partner continually spends outside the budget while you want to prepare yourself financially for retirement, start a thoughtful conversation to get realigned.
-Continuing to push it off is only asking to get the divorce papers ready.
+If you find that your partner continually spends beyond the budget while you want to prepare financially for retirement, start a thoughtful conversation to realign.
+Continuing to push it off is only asking for the divorce papers to be ready.

 Failing to plan for future expenses in retirement